codecentric/spring-boot-admin-runtime-playground/kubernetes-fabric8/README.md

 ## Spring Boot Admin - Kubernetes Example

-Allows to run Spring Boot Admin and one sample app (hello world) in kubernetes.
+Allows to run Spring Boot Admin and two sample apps (hello world, health simulator) in kubernetes.
 Will guide you through all setup steps for the infrastructure.

 ## Enable Kubernetes in Docker Desktop